kajet300/kajet300.github.io/languages/php.md

 ## Opis

-PHP is a widely-used, open source scripting language; PHP scripts are executed on the server; PHP is free to download and use; PHP is an amazing and popular language!
-It is powerful enough to be at the core of the biggest blogging system on the web (WordPress)!
+What is PHP?
+PHP is a server-side scripting language created primarily for web development but it is also used as a general-purpose programming language.
+Unlike client-side languages like JavaScript, which are executed on the user's browser, PHP scripts run on the server.
+The results are then sent to the client's web browser as plain HTML.